tianmuji/figma-restoration-mcp-vue-tools/README.md

 **Step 2**: **Restart Cursor** after adding the configuration.

-**Step 3**: The package will automatically:
+**Step 3**: Ready to use!
+The package automatically:
-- Install the latest Chrome browser for testing
+- Downloads and uses Puppeteer's bundled Chromium
-- Set up all dependencies locally
+- Sets up all dependencies with zero configuration
-- Configure optimal settings for screenshot capture
+- Provides intelligent error handling with solution suggestions

 **Step 4**: Use the MCP tools in Cursor:
 - `figma_compare` - Compare components with Figma designs